jrdnbrkfld/pp2-rock-paper-scissors/README.md

 * As a First Time user, I want to easily understand the main purpose of the site.
 * As a First Time user, I want a simple but effective way of making my choices while playing the game.
 * As a First Time user, I want to clearly see how my choices are affecting the game for good or bad.
+* As a First Time user, I want to see the scores of the game to understand which user is winning or losing.
 * As a First Time user, I want to find ways to follow the creator of the site on multiple social media platforms to keep up to date with what they have created.
 #### Returning Visitor Goals
 * As a Returning user, I want to be able to return to see if I can beat the computer again or for the first time.